 Around this time the Chesapeake & Ohio also began receiving new streamlined diesels from the Electro-Motive Divisions; E7As (1948), E8As (1951-1953), and FP7s (1952).
 Overall, the new locomotives and cars came delivered in a beautiful livery of gray, yellow, and deep blue that was somewhat similar to the passenger scheme used by the neighboring (and eventual subsidiary) Baltimore & Ohio.
 Like its counterpart, the Fast Flying Virginian, the Sportsman was purposefully scheduled so that passengers could see the beautiful New River Gorge and Appalachian Mountains during the daylight hours.

-For timetable information of the Sportsman in its later years please click here.
+For timetable information of the train in its later years please click here.
 Unfortunately, by the time the C&O received its new equipment and upgraded passenger trains, patronage was already declining and continued through the 1950s.
-On April 29, 1962 the Sportsman was dropped east of Ashland and combined with the F.F.V..
-By 1968 most of the C&O's remaining services were combined along most of their runs with the Sportsman service cut down to just three days a week (Friday, Saturday, and Sunday) after August 2, 1970.
+On April 29, 1962 the train was dropped east of Ashland and combined with the F.F.V.
+By 1968 most of the C&O's remaining services were combined along most of their routes with service on the Sportsman cut down to just three days a week (Friday, Saturday, and Sunday) after August 2, 1970.
 Interestingly, though, the train survived until the last day before Amtrak on April 30, 1971.
-For more information about the history of the Sportsman please click here.
+For more information about the history of the train please click here.